-The Doctor, Leela and Idas hide in another mining cart, only this time they are deposited into a waiting crusher.
+The Doctor, Leela and Idas hide in another mining cart, only this time they’re delivered to a waiting crusher.

 Sue: Another terrible cliffhanger.
-Has this director never seen Doctor Who before?
+Has this director ever seen Doctor Who before?

 Nicol doesn’t comment.
-She’s far too busy playing with her phone.top
+She’s too busy playing with her phone.

-Sue: He’d better not be the next companion.
-He’s more suited to a consumer affairs programme, like That’s Life or This Is Shit.
+Sue: He had better not be the next companion.
+He’s more suited to a consumer affairs programme like That’s Life!, or This Is Shit!.

-Sue: They really shouldn’t have broadcast this story.
-You know, quality control and all that.
-Leela’s left leg just disappeared again.
+Sue: They shouldn’t have broadcast this story, Neil.
+You know, quality control.
+I mean, look – Leela’s leg just disappeared again.

 Nicol: Does anybody know what’s going on?

 Me: Don’t look at me.
-Actually, I don’t think I’ve seen this episode before.
+I don’t think I’ve seen this episode before.
 I usually give up in the middle of Part Two.
-I probably saw it when I was eight, but If I did, I’ve blanked it from my mind.
+I probably saw it when I was eight, but if I did, I’ve blanked it from my mind.

 Sue: The first thing Jackson will do when he gets back to his ship is regenerate.
 He’ll have to if he wants to stand a chance with his fit co-pilot.

-The seers hand the Minyans’ race banks over to Herrick.
+The seers hand the race banks over to Herrick.